Distance: 13 km (return) - Time: About 5 hours

 Just outside of the centre of Kvinesdal is Knebeknuten.
 There is a small dirt road that 4WD vehicles can drive up that will take you near the top.
 During the summer months normal cars can also get to this location but caution should be maintained at all times - it can be dangerous.

 The road stops near a farm house and visitors can walk from there along a little track beside it which leads to the top.
 It is a steep little walk and when you reach the top the views are simply amazing.
 The views from here are also higher than that of the local Utsikten hotel.

 On the top of Hamreheia in Varden is a popular hiking destination.
 In 1990, there was a mailbox installed there so visitors can enter it into the geocache.
 In recent years there has been about five thousand visitors per year.
 You can choose to start from Vesterdalen, Austerdalen or from the downtown area in Kvinesdal.
-There is a dense network of trails on the heath and the main trails to the Varden are marked with red paint and there are parking facilities at all main starting point.
+There is a dense network of trails on the heath and the main trails to the Varden are marked with red / blue paint.
+There are parking facilities at all main starting point.
 Distance: 4 km - Time: 1.2 hours

 This hiking tour is a round trip with great viewpoints along the way.